wolz-CODElife/waku-vue-poll/docs/index.md

 We also created a `disconnectWallet()` function to remove the wallet address from localStorage and stop the WakuNode running.

+To claim ownership of the polls, users have to sign each poll message using their wallet, for this the `signMessage` function is executed.

-The `useWalletConnect` composable encapsulates and returns the `connectWallet` and `disconnectWallet` functions so that they are accessible across the application.
+The `useWalletConnect` composable encapsulates and returns the `connectWallet`, `disconnectWallet` and `signMessage` functions so that they are accessible across the application.

 ### Building the UI Components
 Now that we have our logic, we can build the UI to utilize the data and methods in our composables.